 Whether it’s the B. A., or the M. S., usually at least one of the degrees is quantitative.

 Of course, natural sciences and math-heavy social studies degrees are considered quantitative as well.
-The first require conducting experiments and extracting insights, and the second help students develop an analytical way of thinking.
+The first require conducting experiments and extracting insights, and the second help students develop analytic thinking.

-But there’s been one definitive trend for the last 3 years.
-When it comes to best degrees to become a data scientist:
+But there’s been one definitive trend over the last 3 years when it comes to best degrees to become a data scientist.

 With 18.3%, Computer Science is the most well-represented degree among data scientists.

 After all, the ability to correctly interpret results is a huge part of Data Science.
 However, this percentage marks a decrease from previous years.
-This decline mainly comes from the ongoing rebranding of the discipline.
+The decline in Statistics mainly comes from the ongoing rebranding of the discipline.

 What was once known as Statistics is being intertwined with other majors and presented as Business Statistics, Econometrics...Or even Machine Learning.

 This way, Statistics’ share of the pie is slowly split among the other fields that benefit from this name change.

 With a decrease in the representation of statistics comes an increase in another group – economics and social sciences (12.3%).
 This may seem odd at first, but these constitute the second most-represented data science bachelor’s degrees.